HongruiCHEN2006/tophat-auto-answer-chrome-extension/README.md

 The project is directly loadable; there is no build step and no runtime dependency installation.

+## Disclaimer
+This extension is for educational and accessibility purposes only.
+Users are responsible for:

+Following their institution's academic integrity policies Complying with TopHat's terms of service
+Understanding that automated participation may not reflect actual learning

 ## Safety boundary

 - Real Top Hat pages default to assistance-only.
 Automatic selection and submission requires the explicit ownership/authorization checkbox and a valid saved Top Hat course URL.